Introduction

 Why CBT is Good for Intrusive Thoughts

-CBT decreases stress and helps people first recognise what negative thoughts they have, how to handle them, and how to calm down.
-Not just this, but also, because of the replacement of distress over intrusions, it helps.
+CBT decreases stress and helps people recognise their negative thoughts, handle them, and calm down.
+It also helps because distress is replaced with intrusions.
 You commit to managing yourself through strategies that work for a longer period.

 It builds control in you and adjusts cognitive biases and the way you react.
 It alters thought patterns and changes your regular negative habits.
 It makes you better at dealing with underlying issues of OCD and anxiety as well.

 It is generally collaborative and puts a client in control of one’s thoughts.
-Through CBT, you become conscious enough not to give in to the negative or provoking intrusive thoughts.
-Not just while practising it but through homework and tools, it leaves its impact for the longer term.
-And leads to overall empowerment of the person.
+Through CBT, you become conscious enough not to give in to negative or intrusive thoughts.
+Not just while practising it but also through homework and tools, it leaves its impact for the longer term and leads to overall empowerment of the person.

 How Does CBT Work for Intrusive Thoughts